-- 3005.7.1 Automatic sprinkler system.
-The building shall be equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1, except as otherwise permitted by Section 903.3.1.1.1 and as prohibited by Section 3005.7.2.1. - 3005.7.2.1 Prohibited locations.
-Automatic sprinklers shall not be installed in machine rooms, elevator machinery spaces, control rooms, control spaces and elevator hoist-ways. - 3005.7.2.2 Sprinkler system monitoring.
-The sprinkler system shall have a sprinkler control valve supervisory switch and water-flow initiating device provided for each floor that is monitored by the building's fire alarm system. - 3005.7.3 Water protection.
-An approved method to prevent water from infiltrating into the hoistway enclosure from the operation of the automatic sprinkler system outside the elevator lobby shall be provided. - 3005.7.4 Shunt trip.
+3005.7.1 Automatic sprinkler system.
+The building shall be equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1, except as otherwise permitted by Section 903.3.1.1.1 and as prohibited by Section 3005.7.2.1.

+3005.7.2.1 Prohibited locations.
+Automatic sprinklers shall not be installed in machine rooms, elevator machinery spaces, control rooms, control spaces and elevator hoistways.

+^{}Section 3005.7 add a Section 3005.7 as follows:

+3005.7.2.2 Sprinkler system monitoring.
+The sprinkler system shall have a sprinkler control valve supervisory switch and water-flow initiating device provided for each floor that is monitored by the building's fire alarm system.

+3005.7.3 Water protection.
+An approved method to prevent water from infiltrating into the hoistway enclosure from the operation of the automatic sprinkler system outside the elevator lobby shall be provided.

+3005.7.4 Shunt trip.
 Means for elevator shutdown in accordance with Section 3005.5 shall not be installed.